0xUniko/Etwas-fuer-Bewerbung/README.md

 Teacher: Liwei Wang from Peking University

 This course contains many topics about supvised learning.
 We  learned about a lot of content about concentration inequalities, including Chernoff inequality and its many deformation.
-We also learned about VC theory, which is the foundation of statistic learning theory.
+We also learned about VC theory, which is the foundation of statistical learning theory.
+Two practical algorithms and their properties are introducted in the class.
+Other topics about supervised learning are PAC-Bayes and online learning.
+Another important topic in the class is reinenforce learning.

 ### The course Stochastic Analysis